Analytic de Rham stacks of Fargues-Fontaine curves: -modules and -functors on analytic de Rham stacks

-Knowing that each perfect module on $X^\dR$ is compact (for $X=\GSpec(A)$ with $A$ a qfd Gelfand ring), implies that perfect modules on $X^\dR$ can be approximated by perfect modules on $X_i^\dR$ with $X_i\to \GSpec(\Q_p)$ \'etale over some open in an affine space, at least over a $!$-cover of $\GSpec(A)$.
-Indeed, there exists a quasi-pro-\'etale morphism $\Marc(A)\to \A^{d,\diamond}_{\Q_p}$ factoring over some disc $\mathbb{D}^{d,\leq r,\diamond}_{\Q_p}$, and after replacing $\GSpec(A)$ by the pullback of $\GSpec(A)\to \mathbb{D}^{d,\leq r}_{\Q_p}$ along a descendable morphism $Y\to \mathbb{D}^{d,\leq r}_{\Q_p}$ with $Y$ strictly totally disconnected (\cref{LemBasisTopologyGelfandRings}), we can find a presentation of $X=X_\infty$ as in \cref{PropApproxFFStk} (namely, one uses that a quasi-pro-\'etale morphism over $Y$ is pro-finite \'etale).
-This implies that $\ob{D}(X^\dR)$ is the filtered colimit along $\ast$-pullback of $\ob{D}(X_i^\dR)$ for such $X_i$.
+Altogether, we get that we can find $i$ and some perfect complex $P_i$ on $X_i^\dR$ of amplitude $[a,b]$ whose pullback to $X^\dR$ is $P$.

 Now for $X_i$ a partially proper smooth rigid space over $\Q_p$, it is classical that an algebraic $D$-module on $X_i$, which is coherent as an $\mathcal{O}_{X_i}$-module, is a vector bundle.\footnote{Here, we are implicitly using that, for $X$ a partially proper rigid space over $\Q_p$, there is a natural fully faithful embedding of $\ob{D}(X^\dR)$ into the category of quasi-coherent sheaves on the algebraic de Rham stack of $X$, cf. \cite[Proposition 5.2.11]{camargo2024analytic}, which preserves perfect modules.} Applying this to the top cohomology of a perfect module, and induct, shows that for any perfect module $P$ on $X_i^\dR$ its pullback $Q$ to $X_i$ has all cohomology objects given by vector bundles.
-This implies that the truncations of $Q$ descend to $X_i^\dR$, and hence define the desired $t$-structure (we note that the pullback of perfect modules whose cohomology objects are vector bundles preserves with the truncations). \end{proof}
+This implies that the truncations of $Q$ descend to $X_i^\dR$, and hence define the desired $t$-structure with the desired properties, i.e., description of (co)connective objects (we note that the pullback of perfect modules whose cohomology objects are vector bundles preserves the truncations). \end{proof}

 The following proposition is useful to construct more $!$-able maps for the de Rham stack.

 \begin{proposition} Let $X$ be a qcqs arc-stack over $\Q_p$ with a quasi-pro-\'etale map $X\to \A^{d,\diamond}_{\Q_p}$.
 The following hold: